Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

 Sunny Nasturtiums Are Natural Antibiotics

-Nasturtiums have bright little flowers that look great in informal little arrangements.
+Nasturtiums have bright little flowers that look great in informal arrangements.
 The leaves and flowers are edible and make a great addition to salads.
 The leaves have a peppery flavor and can stand in for rocket in a salad.

-Give these cheerful little fellows a sunny spot in your garden and they'll reward you for months.
+Give these cheerful little fellows a sunny spot in your garden, and they'll reward you for months.

 Quick Poll on Natural Herbal Remedies

-Lavender is One of the Best Herbs for Health
+Lavender Is One of the Best Herbs for Health

 Lavender makes an excellent cut or dried flower.
 Use the dried flowers and leaves in potpourri or to scent a closet.
 They will also help to keep fishmoths at bay.

-Lavender tea can also be a great addition to your bathwater and will delicately scent the water and relax your body.
+Lavender tea can also be a great addition to your bathwater and delicately scent the water and relax your body.
 It helps with skin complaints as well and can help soothe reddened or heated skin.